USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     -   *show\_only:* show requested commands but do not execute them
     -   *verbose:* show requested commands as they are executed

--   MakeOpt
+-   MakeFileOnly<br>
     Uncomment to build a Makefile to compile the executable.
+Comment out to both create a Makefile and compile.

--   ModType:[default: module profile]
+-   ModType: [default: module profile]<br>
     Defines the format of the boundary conditions input files to be used by BCON.
     -   *m3conc*: input a CCTM CONC file; used for nested simulations or windows of a parent domain
     -   *profile*: input an ASCII vertical profiles file
-    -   *tracer*:'' ''

--   ModMech:[default: module cb05]
-    Defines the base gas-phase mechanism to use for creating boundary conditions.
-    -   *cb05*: Carbon Bond version 05
-    -   *saprc99*: SAPRC version 1999
-    -   *saprc07t*: SAPRC version 2007 with updated toluene mechanism
+    -   *tracer*: use the tracer namelist file to create BCs of tagged tracer species

--   Mechanism: [default: cb05tucl\_ae6\_aq]
+-   Mechanism: [default: cb05tucl\_ae6\_aq]<br>
     Specifies the gas-phase, aerosol, and aqueous-phase chemical mechanisms for which to create boundary conditions.
-The choices for the *Mechanism* variable are the mechanism directory names under the \$M3MODEL/include/release directory.
+The choices for the *Mechanism* variable are the mechanism directory names under the $CMAQ_HOME/CCTM/src/MECHS directory.
 Examples include:
-    -   *cb05cl\_ae5\_aq*: CB05 gas-phase mechanism with active chlorine chemistry, fifth-generation CMAQ aerosol mechanism with sea salt, aqueous/cloud chemistry
+    -   *cb6r3_ae6_aq*: CB6, revision 3 gas-phase mechanism, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
-    -   *cb05tucl\_ae5\_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, fifth-generation CMAQ aerosol mechanism with sea salt, aqueous/cloud chemistry
+    -   *cb05e51_ae6_aq*: CB05 gas-phase mechanism with CMAQv5.1 updates, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
-    -   *cb05tucl\_ae6\_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
+    -   *cb05tucl_ae6_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM Other, aqueous/cloud chemistry
-    -   *cb05tump\_ae6\_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, mercury, and air toxics, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM, aqueous/cloud chemistry; this is the CMAQv5 multipollutant mechanism
+    -   *cb05tump_ae6_aq*: CB05 gas-phase mechanism with active chlorine chemistry, updated toluene mechanism, mercury, and air toxics, sixth-generation CMAQ aerosol mechanism with sea salt and speciated PM, aqueous/cloud chemistry; this is the CMAQv5 multipollutant mechanism
-    -   *saprc99\_ae5\_aq*: SAPRC-99 gas-phase mechanism, fifth-generation CMAQ aerosol mechanism with sea salt, aqueous/cloud chemistry
-    -   *saprc99\_ae6\_aq*: SAPRC-99 gas-phase mechanism, sixth-generation CMAQ aerosol mechanism with sea salt, aqueous/cloud chemistry
+    -   *saprc07tb_ae6_aq*: SAPRC-07 gas-phase mechanism with toluene updates and sixth-generation CMAQ aerosol mechanism
-    -   *saprc07tb\_ae6\_aq*: SAPRC-07 gas-phase mechanism with toluene updates and sixth-generation CMAQ aerosol mechanism
+    -  *racm2_ae6_aq*: RACM2 gas-phase mechanism with toluene updates and sixth-generation CMAQ aerosol mechanism

 #### BCON compilation

-First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries (see [Section 5.2.3](#Configuring_your_system_for_compiling_CMAQ)).

-[Section 5.3](#Benchmarking) provides an overview of how to install and compile the CMAQ programs for the benchmark simulation.
-Follow the steps outlined in [Section 5.3](#Benchmarking) (summarized below) to compile new versions of BCON:
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for a test simulation.
+Follow those steps (summarized below) to compile new versions of BCON.

--   If you have not already done so, compile Bldmake, the CMAQ source code and compilation management program.
+1. Compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
--   If needed, configure the BCON build script to use the available I/O API and netCDF libraries.
+-   Configure the BCON build script to use the available I/O API and netCDF libraries.
--   Configure the BCON build script for your application (using the options discussed in [Section 7.2.2.2](#BCON_compilation_options)
+-   Configure the BCON build script for your application.
 -   Invoke the build script to create an executable:

 `./bldit.bcon`